 After 1989 there was another hiatus which was broken in 1994 by the Carousel Buffalo.
 This was a declared (but certainly never completed) edition of 750 and is 12” high overall.
 Designer is unknown but it was not Susan Eaton.
 His initial price was $2750 and stayed within a couple hundred dollars of that.

 The final piece in the full-size Cybis carousel series was the Carousel Reindeer, introduced in late 2008 – fourteen years after the Buffalo.
 Its designer is unknown (not Susan Eaton) but the style resembles Jumbo.
 Matching the 12” height of the other pieces, the edition of 750 was offered at $2995.
-I have never seen any of these for sale other than on the Cybis website while it was still functioning.

 The Carousel II Collection